idiocc/frontend/README.md

 ### Enabling Hot Reload

-The API provided for the reload is implemented in a JS file served from [`/hot-reload.js`](/src/listener.js) path.
+The API provided for the reload is implemented in a JS file served from [`/hot-reload.js`](/src/listener.mjs) path.
 It has 2 functions:

 - `idioAddHotReload`: the function to execute to rerender the app, which needs to be implemented by the developer.
 This should be imported in the application main entry point.
 - `idioHotReload`: the function to register that a module can be hot-reloaded.
 Called by auto-generated code from the `frontend` middleware.

-After an update is done, the app needs to be rerendered.
+After an update is done, the app needs to be re-rendered.
 This is why we have to update the entry file to our application a little bit:

 ```jsx
 import { render, Component } from 'preact'